NathaliaReyes/portfolio/README.md

 # portfolio
-This is theportfolio, Challenge #02
+This is the personal portfolio, Challenge #02

 ## Description

-A personal portfolio website.
-It includes several sections such as a header with a navigation bar, a main section with project images and descriptions, and a contact section.
+A personal portfolio website that includes several sections such as a header with a navigation bar, a main section with project images and descriptions, and a contact section.
 ## Table of Contents

 - [Credits](#credits)